rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Jeff Dickey-Chaisins '81

 1. George Drake.
-(Include the two things he's done that irk me.)
+(Include the two things he's done that irk me.
+Calculus is one.
+Nursing is the other.)

 1. Karla Erickson
 https://www.insidehighered.com/news/2017/01/26/research-midcareer-professors-makes-case-support-after-tenure